Physician burnout: Individual approaches

-Organizational-approach
+Organizational approach

-However, some research suggests that a combination of individual, team, and organization approaches is the only way to address all levels of burnout and successfully put an end to this epidemic.
+Some research suggests that a combination of individual, team, and organizationl approaches is the most appropriate way to fully address burnout.
 The entire health care system requires transformational change and organizational approaches have shown much promise as successful treatment options by reducing workloads and distributing more flexible schedules among employees.
 A shift to realign goals between physicians and executive administrators could also contribute to reducing the risk of burnout.
 A systematic review analyzing individual and organizational strategies found that organization-oriented approaches were more effective.
 Other examples of team approaches are the implementation of honest discussions between caregivers to emphasize compassion as well as organization-wide events to enhance workforce well-being.
 While Gazelle and Panagioti concluded that organizational approaches were superior to individualized interventions, the final verdict has not yet been reached as Wuest's combined intervention addressing burnout at the individual, team, and organizational levels might be the key.
 Institutions across the nation are coming up with various innovative ways of reducing the EHR and technology induced physician burnout.
-One of the approaches carried out was by the Mount Sinai hospital New York in a project called beyond getting rid of stupid stuff in the EHR(Beyond-GROSS).
+One of the approaches carried out was by the Mount Sinai Hospital New York in a project called beyond getting rid of stupid stuff in the EHR (Beyond-GROSS).
 Beyond-GROSS project seeks to get direct feedback from physicians about aspects of EHR that need improvement.
 This project was modelled after the Hawaii Pacific hospital's getting rid of unnecessary equipment in the EHR(GROSS) Some organizations are outsourcing services, like medical scribing, to relieve the documentation burden on physicians and free up time.

-Regulatory-approach
+Regulatory approaches

 Due to the fact that physician burnout can impact overall quality of care, many regulatory bodies are also trying to reduce the adverse effect of burnout by putting forward regulations to counter its identified etiologies like unnecessary physician documentations.
 Centers for Medicare and Medicaid Services (CMS) initiated the "patient over paperwork" initiative to reduce the burden of unnecessary documentations on clinicians.